javiereguiluz/easybook/README.md

      features as fast and easy as possible.
   2. **Composer** installation: recommended for regular users who want to use **easybook** for publishing books and documentation.
-  3. **Git** installation: only for advanced developers who want to hack and modify **easybook**.
+  3. **Git** installation: reserved for advanced developers who want to hack and modify **easybook**.

 Regardless the way you install it, use **easybook** with the `book` command: